Indonesian art: Cinema

 The first film produced in Indonesia was the 1926 Dutch East Indies film Loetoeng Kasaroeng, a silent film which was an adaptation of the Sundanese legend of the same name.
 The Indonesian film industry reached its peak in the 1980s before suffering a significant decline in both quality and quantity in the 1990s.
 In the 2000s, Indonesian film began to be revived, and in the 2010s, it became a growing industry again: In 2005 the Indonesian film industry produced 33 films, whereas in 2014 it had increased to 99 films per year.
 In recent years, Indonesian films, especially the genre of silat action movies, have gained worldwide attention, particularly with the popularity of The Raid series.

 Functional art

 Functional art refers to objects that mainly serve practical purposes.
 Functional art includes objects related to a human's essential needs and necessities, such as clothing, dwelling, tools and other useful objects, which are often decorated and embellished in ways that do not necessarily serve the functional purpose of the object itself.
-The main example of daily functional objects that developed into work of arts includes textiles and weavings; wicker objects made from plants fibres; and tools and containers, such as bamboo and rattan weaving.
+The main example of daily functional objects that developed into works of art includes textiles and weavings; wicker objects made from plants fibres; and tools and containers, such as bamboo and rattan weaving.
 One of the most elaborate examples of functional art is the traditional dwelling structures in Indonesian vernacular architecture.